What a Wonderful World Louis Armstrong

 A beating at the behest of a trombone, perhaps.
 Skinned by a saxophonist or violated by a violinist.

-Ach, but I’ve met enough people who just love to sneer whenever you talk about music.
+No, I’ve simply met enough people who love to sneer whenever you talk about music.

 “If you don’t know who gobbledeygook-Mildred is, then you don’t like jazz.”